MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/installation/index.md

 // replaces Xamarin.Forms.Forms.Init(e);
 ```

-Add a reference to each assembly that is referenced by the app.
+Add an entry for each assembly that you have added as a reference in the Solution Explorer, either via a direct reference or a NuGet.

 #### Dependency Services and .NET Native Compilation